-This article talks about one of the more innovative, yet misunderstood, methods of publishing to arise in the past 10 years: hybrid publishing.
-I’ll cover how to evaluate hybrid publishers, reasons why hybrid publishing may not be right for every author, and the number 1 advantage for considering hybrid publishing (and why it often doesn’t matter for most books!).
+This article talks about one of the more innovative yet misunderstood methods of publishing to arise in the past several years: hybrid publishing.
+I’ll cover how to evaluate hybrid publishers, reasons why hybrid publishing may not be right for every author, and the number-one advantage for considering hybrid publishing (and why it often doesn’t matter for most books!).

 By the way, don't confuse hybrid publishing with hybrid authors.
 Hybrid authors are authors who both self-publish and traditionally publish.

-Hybrid publishing is simply another a form of self-publishing where the author pays for the publication of their book.
+Simply put, hybrid publishing is another a form of self-publishing, one where the author pays for the publication of their book.

-The most important distinction between hybrid and other types of self-publishing is that a hybrid publisher does not accept every manuscript presented to them for publication.
+The most important distinction between hybrid and other types of self-publishing is that hybrid publishers do not accept every manuscript presented to them for publication.
 They are discerning.
 They have editorial standards about what they will publish.

 - Hybrid publishers publish under their own imprint.
 That is, they use their own ISBNs.
 The author’s book is “published by” the name of the hybrid publisher.

 - The author pays for most or all the cost to produce their book.

 - The hybrid publisher offers book distribution capabilities that exceed what self-publishers can achieve on their own.

 - The author will subsidize or pay the full cost to print quantities of their book.
 (More on this below.)